DyegoCosta/what_to_run/README.md

 require 'what_to_run/rspec'
 ```

-Run your tests on a clean git branch
+Run your tests with COLLECTION=1 on a clean git branch

 Minitest